A brief introduction to artificial neurons

 Once we have decided on an architecture, the neural network has so many bias and weight parameters that even with access to a supercomputer, it may be difficult to find values for these parameters that perform even reasonably well on the training set; the situation of having parameters with high RMSD for the training set is called “underfitting”.
 Even if we build a neural network having low mean RMSD for the training set, the neural network may perform horribly on the test set, which is called “overfitting” and offers yet another instance of the curse of dimensionality.

-Despite these potential concerns with building effective neural networks, they are starting to show promise of making significant progress in solving biological problems.
+Despite these potential concerns with neural networks, they are starting to show promise of making significant progress in solving biological problems.
 AlphaFold, which we introduced when discussing protein folding, is powered by neural networks that contain 21 million parameters.
 Yet although AlphaFold has revolutionized the study of protein folding, just as many problems exist for which neural networks are struggling to make progress over existing methods.
 Biology largely remains, like the environment of a lonely bacterium, an untouched universe waiting to be explored.

 If you are reading this, and you’ve made it through our entire course, thank you for joining us on this journey!
 We are grateful that you gave your time to us, and we wish you the best on your educational journey.
 Please don’t hesitate to contact us if you have any questions, feedback, or would like to leave us a testimonial; we would love to hear from you.